mGhassen/Dose/RUNNING.md

-# How to Run Each Part of SmartLogBook
+# How to Run Each Part of Dose

 Quick reference guide for running web, mobile, and backend applications.